Economic and Social Research Council (ESRC) Postgraduate Student Funding

 Welcome to the University of Glasgow guide to ESRC Postgraduate studentship funding.
 These pages contain information for prospective and current students and staff and details about current scholarship application rounds.

 The Economic and Social Research Council (ESRC) funds research and training in social and economic issues including issues of importance to business, the public sector and government.
 The ESRC is an independent organisation, established by Royal Charter, but it receives most of its funding from the Government.
 More information on the ESRC can be obtained from the ESRC website.

 The PGR Service provides central administration, monitoring and reporting for ESRC studentships in conjunction with the College Graduate Schools.
 The College Graduate Schools provide general administration and day-to-day support to ESRC funded postgraduate students.

-The DTC replaced the previous ESRC PhD studentship scheme and the first cohort of students started on 1 October 2011.
-The Scottish DTC is the biggest in the UK, and maintains Scotland's share of UK studentship funding.
-Each year there are multiple opportunities for studentship funding through the DTC.
+The DTP replaced the previous ESRC Doctoral Training Centre and the first cohort of students started on 1 October 2017.
+The Scottish DTP is the biggest in the UK, and maintains Scotland's share of UK studentship funding.
+Each year there are multiple opportunities for studentship funding through the DTP.

-ESRC Studentships are available through these pathways or in collaboration with the Scottish Goverment and other partner organisations.
+ESRC Studentships are available through these pathways or in collaboration with the Scottish Government and other partner organisations.
 Please see our ESRC applications website for further details and deadlines.

 If you have any questions after consulting the application procedure, please contact your prospective graduate school office or email email@example.com